 • MCS: In MCS, most denied/cutback claim lines contain a system-generated price, specifically the Medicare-approved charge if the claim line had been fully payable.
 When a system-generated price for a claim line is unavailable in MCS, CMS approximates the price.
 Specifically, CMS calculates an average allowed payment amount per unit of service using claim lines paid in the same quarter for the same HCPCS code and other matching characteristics, including the claims processing contractor, locality, place of service, and pricing modifier.
 For each unique denial, CMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider.
-For each unique cutback, CMS first determines the cutback amount by subtracting the allowed payment amount from the system-generated or average price.
-CMS then multiplies the cutback amount by 80 percent to estimate what Medicare did not have to pay.
+For each unique cutback, CMS first determines the cutback amount by subtracting the allowed payment amount

-&lt;sup>81 Because claims can be denied at the claim- and/or claim-line level in FISS, CMS considers PTP-denied claim lines in PTP edit savings only if there is no claim-level denial for a non-PTP-edit reason.
+&lt;sup>79 Because claims can be denied at the claim- and/or claim-line level in FISS, CMS considers PTP-denied claim lines in PTP edit savings only if there is no claim-level denial for a non-PTP-edit reason.

-&lt;sup>82 For a small number of HCPCS codes, there may not be a paid claim line in the calendar year corresponding to the current claim's DOS.
+&lt;sup>80 For a small number of HCPCS codes, there may not be a paid claim line in the calendar year corresponding to the current claim's DOS.
 In such cases, CMS uses the provider-billed amount multiplied by 70 percent to estimate the price.
 CMS also uses the provider-billed amount to estimate the price in the rare cases that the billed amount is less than the system-generated or average price.